 A Rolex warranty card ensures the watch is a genuine timepiece, but it can also add to the resale value if or when you decide to sell your Rolex.

 What Does A Rolex Warranty Card Look Like?

-Warranty cards in the US are produced in English; they list the serial number, model number, bracelet reference number, and dial design, while warranty cards outside the US are in French and also list the serial number, model number, bracelet reference number, and dial design.
-The ‘French’ warranty card will also include a country code – called the ‘N client’ – and the ‘modele’ category.
+Warranty cards in the US are produced in English; they list the serial number, model number, bracelet reference number, dial design, while warranty cards outside the US are in French also list the serial number, model number, bracelet reference number, dial design.
+The ‘French’ warranty card will also include a country code – called the ‘N client’ – the ‘modele’ category.

 While US warranty cards come in a paper folder, the rest of the world version comes in a faux leather card holder – this means that you can tell instantly if the Rolex was bought in America or the rest of the world.